From CRADLE to Care: Your Photos Can Help Scientists Build an App for Parents to Diagnose Serious Child Eye Disease Early.

 Bryan explains “His mum noticed white eye in his pictures and told the pediatrician.
 He was diagnosed later that afternoon by an ophthalmologist but up to that point he had passed all of his red reflex tests.
 We went back and started looking through all of our baby pictures and we noticed that white eye emerged in pictures taken at 12 days old.
 If we had caught the cancer then, he wouldn’t have lost his eye or had his other eye radiated.
 His vision would be much better because the tumors would have been smaller when they were discovered.”

-In Noah's first Christmas photo, a white glow is clearly visible in his right eye.
+Baby Noah wears a white outfit with a green Christmas-themed bib stating My First Christmas.
+A white glow is clearly visible in his right eye.

 Noah, aged 7 months, 3 months after diagnosis.
 (Credit, Bryan Shaw)